 Once you’re happy with the video preview on the left panel, click ‘Create’ to process your subtitled video.
 Kapwing is a cloud platform, so all of the processing happens remotely.
 After the video has processed, download the video to share.
 Publish the mp4 file on LinkedIn by “Sharing” a video from your LinkedIn home feed.

 If you’re a paying Kapwing customer, you can also download the SRT file and upload it to LinkedIn.
 The LinkedIn platform will then only show subtitles if the viewer has the sound off when they’re browsing the feed.
+I don't recommend this method because many people will just scroll past your video; the text catches their attention immediately.
+That's why so many top LinkedIn video influencers like Gary Vee use embedded captions.

 To grow a successful LinkedIn presence, you need your users to understand, retain, and share your message.
 Unlike more mature platforms like YouTube and Facebook, LinkedIn doesn’t have platform-specific tools for subtitling, so if you want to reach all of your users you should embed subtitles directly into the video before publishing.